zeh/usfxr/README.md

 * replace getTimer() on SfxrSynth with a Time specific call?
 * Decide on a better name for "paramss"
 * Too many potential conversions between uint/int - move everything to int?
+* Allow user to set the game object parent/position for proper control

 * Line 496 of SfxrSynth: awkward conversion (was implying from float to int): _changeLimit = (int)((1f - p.changeSpeed) * (1f - p.changeSpeed) * 20000f + 32f);
 * Line 682 of SfxrSynth: awkward conversion (was implying from float to int): _phase = _phase - (int)_periodTemp;